 The mental states of this cosmic mind change really slowly, each bit requiring thousands or maybe millions of years to be processed.
 But if we assume that a computer can have mental states, then it should be possible for this cosmic contraption to have mental states too.
-There should be a mapping of the computer's states to mental states.

 We can even replace the bits with humans who represent the bit by wearing or not a hat, and passing the hat from generation to generation to compensate for their too short lives compared to the duration of the processing.
-We can obtain in this way cosmic versions of the thought experiments from the Chinese nation argument [14, 23] or of Searle's Chinese room argument [69].
+We can obtain in this way cosmic versions of the thought experiments from the Chinese nation argument [12, 19] or of Searle's Chinese room argument [53].